 This means that using any type of computer screen, smartphone, tablet or television that emits this light before going to bed will affect your sleep.

 Another study from the University of Toronto also concluded that it could slow down the production of melatonin.
-During the study, some participants were instructed to wear special glasses that blocked blue light wavelengths whilst the rest didn’t.
+Some participants wore special glasses that blocked blue light wavelengths during the study whilst the rest didn’t.
 The results showed that the people in the study that wore these glasses produced more melatonin than those who didn’t and hence, had a better night’s sleep.

 These studies do seem pretty conclusive, however since then others have said otherwise.